 "As for the issues about clearance and gearing – the two key talking points since the bike launched – well, they simply fade away once you ride the bike.
 I was left with the overwhelming impression that this is one of the most exciting road bikes available right now."

-There's now a version that'll accommodate a double chainset and unless you're a dedicated fan of 1X gearing, that's probably the way to go.
+This version will accommodate a double chainset and unless you're a dedicated fan of 1X gearing, that's probably the way to go.

 Concentrating on aerodynamics and power transfer, the NK1K is a high performance machine that embraces the latest trends in the road cycling world such as room for wider tyres; you can even get a disc brake version.